-The following paragraphs summarise the methods and assumptions that are mainly used to determine the fair value of financial instruments in the accounts
+The following paragraphs summarise the methods and assumptions that are mainly used to determine the fair value of financial instruments in the accounts.

-Financial instruments quoted in an active market For financial instruments quoted in an active market fair value is determined on the basis of the asset's listed purchase price on the balance sheet date.
+Financial instruments quoted in an active market

+For financial instruments quoted in an active market fair value is determined on the basis of the asset's listed purchase price on the balance sheet date.
 A financial instrument is regarded as quoted in an active market if listed prices are easily available on a stock exchange, at a stockbroker's, dealer, industry organisation, company that provides current price information or supervisory authority and such prices represent actual and regularly occurring market transactions on commercial terms.
 Any future transaction costs in the event of a sale are not taken into account.
-Most of the society's financial instruments have a fair value based on prices quoted in an active market.
+Most of the society's financial instruments have a fair value based on prices guoted in an active market.

-Financial instruments not quoted on an active market If the market for a financial instrument is not active, an estimation of fair value is obtained by applying a model-based measurement technique as set out below:
+Financial instruments not quoted on an active market

+If the market for a financial instrument is not active, an estimation of fair value is obtained by applying a model-based measurement technique which estimates the value of the investment on the closing date.

-For unlisted shares the external portfolio manager concerned produces a valuation based on available price information.
+For unlisted financial instruments measurement is based on an external party or the external portfolio manager producing a valuation based on the best possible estimate of value on the basis of available price information for similar assets or anticipated future cash flow.
 Normally there is a time shift in the valuation of 1 - 3 months.
-This means that valuations at 31 December 2019 are typically based on a value statement from the managers produced during the period 30 September 2019 - 30 November 2019.
+This means that valuations at 31 December 2020 are typically based on a value statement from the period 30 September 2020 - 30 November 2020.